Navigating difficult times with grit, glimmers and hope

 Seriously, regularly creating pockets of calmness, simplicity, and ‘chillout times’ will improve the mental well-being of everyone in your home.
 Check out my Maggie Soothers if you’re looking for ideas.

 Think libraries, free museums, national parks, beaches, creeks, building veggie gardens, having dance-offs, and baking.
-Remember how lots of people took up baking sourdough during lockdowns?
+Remember how lots of people took up baking sourdough during the pandemic?
 We learned a lot about getting creative during lockdown… the same things will work now as worked then.
-Back then, fuel cost less, interest rates were at record lows and there was plenty of food, although possibly a shortage of toilet paper!
-Here are some ideas from the isolation vault…

 … and work out ways to save money or create money to enable that to happen.
 Spread the responsibility through the whole family and seriously, watch how kids can step up and get creative.
 Hope is an enormously important part of navigating through adversity.
 “This too shall pass” is a truism that can help the mind stop catastrophising.